AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 ## Using Nonlinear Solvers to find fixed points
 NonlinearSolvers.jl lets us define the steady state of our system as our fixed point.
-We want unstable fixed points, so we can't use the DynamicSS problem type.
+We want unstable fixed points, so we can't use the `DynamicSS` problem type provided by SciML.
-We have to use traditional rootfinders rather than an evolve to equilibirum approach.
+We have to use traditional root finders rather than an evolve to equilibrium approach.

 ````@example TLN
 prob = NonlinearProblem(tln, [0, 2/3, 0, 0, 0, 0])